howard-university-web-services/Howard-Automation-Library/README.md

 - `$ sh ~/Sites/_hal/drupal/acquia/create_new_multisite.sh`

 #### Update all Howard packagist repos, on all Howard D8 sites, commit, and push to acquia

+You will also be given the option to commit/push immediately.
+If git automation is not chosen, a new git branch will be created and used locally: "new_howard_multisite_TIMESTAMP".

 - Be sure that HAL is up to date.
 - Be sure that all desired local folders are set up in hal_config.txt.